uniquehash/ReviewSheets/APInotes/FB.md

     }; //end of the fbAsyncInit
 ```
- * The FB.getLoginStatus retrieves a [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object
+ * The FB.getLoginStatus function retrieves a [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object
- * This JSON object has two properties
+ * This [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object has two properties
- 	* status: the status of the end user using the app
+ 	* status: the current login status of the end user using the app
  		* **connected**: The end user is logged into Facebook and your app
  		* **not_authorized**: The end user is logged into Facebook but not your app
  		* **unknown**: The end user is not logged into Facebook at all